 Michael is an active member of the State Bar of Arizona’s Construction Law Section and regularly attends and speaks at its events.
 He is also a frequent speaker to the Arizona Builders Alliance and other construction industry groups.
+He regularly presents to his clients’ project and business teams to counsel them on legal issues that may arise in contract negotiations or during construction.

 Michael represents broker-dealers, registered representatives, and registered investment advisers in court, in arbitration proceedings before the Financial Industry Regulatory Authority, and before state and federal regulatory bodies in a wide variety of disputes involving customer suitability and supervision claims, employment-related claims, securities fraud, and expungement.
 Michael also advises clients on FINRA, SEC, and state regulations and licensing-related matters as well as compliance and supervisory system design.
 Before attending law school, Michael worked for a national securities brokerage firm, and this background enables him to provide additional insights and experience to his securities clients.